WAIT Chairs and Curtin Chancellors

 Dr William (Gordon) Martin

-A prominent businessman with a background in the chemical and resources industry (including his long-term role as Executive Chairman of Coogee Chemicals), Dr Gordon Martin further enhanced Curtin’s engagement with industry, particularly in science and engineering, with the collaborative Resources and Chemistry Precinct developed on Curtin’s Perth campus during this time.
-He also championed a number of other key University initiatives: the opening of Curtin’s second overseas campus in Singapore; the push to develop a medical school; and the development of a stronger philanthropic culture.
-He was awarded an Honorary Doctorate of Technology by Curtin in 2010.
+A prominent businessman with a background in the chemical and resources industry, Dr Gordon Martin further enhanced Curtin’s engagement with industry, particularly in science and engineering, with the collaborative Resources and Chemistry Precinct developed on Curtin’s Perth campus during this time.

 Dr James (Jim) Gill AO

-An eminent civil engineer and organisational leader, Dr Jim Gill was Western Australia’s Commissioner of Railways before becoming Chief Executive Officer of the WA Water Corporation.
-As Curtin Chancellor, he supported several major initiatives to progress the University’s reputation and impact, chairing the initial steering committee for the Greater Curtin project, with its aims of transforming the Perth campus into a major urban hub for innovation and collaboration.
-He was awarded an Honorary Doctorate of Technology by Curtin in 2014.
+As Curtin Chancellor, Dr Jim Gill supported several major initiatives to progress the University’s reputation and impact, chairing the initial steering committee for the Greater Curtin project, with its aims of transforming the Perth campus into a major urban hub for innovation and collaboration.

 Dr Colin Beckett